 “I like it because it is healthy and tasty,” she tells us.
 Dal is a soup made of lentils and spices and usually served with bhat (steamed rice) and tarkari (vegetable curry).

 Nepali cuisine as a whole is quite diverse, just like the country’s geography and culture.
 But, Aishwarya explains, you’ll generally find plenty of colorful spices like turmeric, cardamom, ginger and garlic.
 Other traditional foods nationwide include gundruk (sun-dried, fermented vegetable leaves) and sel roti (rice doughnuts), which are served throughout the country during festivals.

 “In Nepal, culinary traditions are passed down from generations,” Aishwarya tells us.
 “In some families it is [our] custom for men to eat before the women.
 Other families begin their meal by providing a small amount of food to their gods and ancestors.”

-If you’re using your own time at home to try recipes from around the world, this recipe for tarkari can bring Nepal’s traditions to you:
+If you enjoy exploring recipes from around the world, this recipe for a potato, bean, bamboo shoot tarkari can bring Nepal’s traditions to you:

 Uganda: Sweet potatoes with malakwang sauce